-Vitamin IV therapy benefits include increased energy, less stomach upsets, fast effects, can help treat medical conditions such as Chronic Fatigue Syndrome, Migraines, Asthma and Allergies, and more!
-Professional staff are ready to assist you with all your vitamin therapy needs, so contact our center now!
+Vitamin IV therapy possible benefits may include increased energy, less stomach upsets, fast effects, can may help manage health conditions such as Chronic Fatigue Syndrome, Migraines, Asthma and Allergies, and more!
+Friendly staff are ready to assist you with your vitamin therapy needs, so contact our center now!

 Oakridge hosts a lot of social and recreational activities around its neighborhood vicinity.
 The area is also home to a diverse number of older houses but with an exciting shopping district.
 The Northern side of Oakridge is surrounded by ravines while the Southern area is the railway lines and industry.

 The Oakridge Community Center is where the majority of the youth in the area seek entertainment.
 Cataraqui Crescent and Teesdale Place are one of the many public housings that are found in the neighborhood.

 In 1913, A school named Oakridge Public School was built in which the Oakridge Park and Danforth Road are currently situated, it is where most of the development in Oakridge is centered.
 Although it was demolished after six decades, a memorial was built in honor of the school.
 It can be seen on the entrance of Danforth Road to Oakridge Park.